dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 ## Code coverage for multiple jobs

-If a repository need to gather code coverage from more than one job, the code coverage files need to be merged before publishing them to either or both services Azure DevOps or Codecov.io.
+If a repository needs to gather code coverage from more than one job, the code coverage files need to be merged before publishing them to either or both services Azure DevOps or Codecov.io.

-For example unit tests or integration tests are run on multiple operating systems and/or target multiple versions of an application.
-It might be that one functionality can only be tested on a certain version/operating system and other functionality can only be tested on a different version/operating system.
+For example, unit tests or integration tests are run on multiple operating systems and/or target multiple versions of an application.
+It might be that some functions can only be tested on a certain version/operating system while other functions can only be tested on a different version/operating system.

 Start of by implementing the steps in either [Not building module, just copying files](#not-building-module-just-copying-files)